Back to blog

 Camera: wide shot, 24mm lens, slow gimbal arc

-Motion: slow sweeping camera reveals subject in environment
+Motion: slow sweeping camera reveals subject in environment; foliage sways

 6. Hero product turntable